 - Securi Security Plugin for Wordress

-Whichever security plugin you choose, you’ll be better off than if you had not bothered to install a security plugin for WordPress.
+Whichever security plugin you choose, you’ll be better off, and certainly better secured, than if you had not bothered to install a security plugin for WordPress.

 3. Hide the Login Page

 By default, WordPress designates the url /wp-admin/ as the login page.
+Protecting your WordPress login page is crucial to slowing attacks from any vector.
 Brute force attackers take advantage of this.
 If an attacker doesn’t know where to login, it is going to be harder for them to attack your website.

 Simply moving the page won’t trick everyone.
 There are other ways of finding the login page, but most attackers would not bother.